 - 4. Can the record be sealed?

-The legal definition of the crime of “incest” in Las Vegas, Nevada, is when two relatives who are closer than second cousins (or cousins by half blood) get married, have sexual intercourse or commit adultery.
+The legal definition of the crime of incest in Nevada is when two relatives who are closer than second cousins (or cousins by half-blood) get married, have sexual intercourse or commit adultery.
 The purpose of incest laws is to discourage inbreeding, which leads to a greater chance of birth defects.1

-It is possible for someone to be charged with both rape and incest for the same act.
-For instance, if a father has sex with his adult daughter against her will, he commits both rape (because she didn’t agree to the sex) and incest (because they were too closely related).
+It is possible for someone to be charged with both rape and incest for the same sexual act.
+For instance, a father who has sex with his adult daughter against her will commits both rape (because she did not agree to the sex) and incest (because they were too closely related).
 But had the daughter agreed to the sex, then both the father and daughter may face criminal prosecution for incest.3

-In addition, a conviction carries lifetime supervision under NRS 176.0931 and sex offense registration.
-Depending on the case, it may be possible to get out of lifetime supervision early.
+In addition, a conviction carries lifetime supervision under NRS176.0931 and sex offender registration.
+Depending on the case, it may be possible to get out of lifetime supervision early.7

-As you can see, the range of possible prison time is very wide.
-In determining the final sentence, a Nevada judge may consider the following factors:
+When determining the final sentence, a Nevada judge will likely consider the following factors:

 - how closely related the two parties are,

-- whether the parties are both adults (over 18), both children, or one of each, and
+- whether the parties are both adults (over 18 years of age), both children, or one of each, and

 - whether the marriage and/or sexual intercourse was consensual.

-For example, adult first cousins once removed who had consensual intercourse would probably receive a less serious sentence because it’s arguably a “victimless” crime where neither party got hurt.
+For example, adult first cousins once removed who had consensual intercourse would probably receive a lax sentence because it is arguably a victimless crime where neither party got hurt.
 In contrast, an adult male who rapes his minor sister would surely receive a harsher prison term because it involved an underage victim who was forced to have sex against her will.